SAP-samples/cf-routing-samples/README.md

 The following samples are available in the respective subdirectories:

-* [`http2`](http2/README.md) - HTTP/2 and gRPC enabled server samples for CloudFoundry
+* [`http2`](http2/README.md) - HTTP/2 and gRPC enabled server samples for Cloud Foundry

 ## Requirements

-The samples provided in this repository are intended to run in a CloudFoundry environment.
+The samples provided in this repository are intended to run in a Cloud Foundry environment.
 Each of the samples may contain further information on specific technical requirements.

 Samples are provided in different programming languages and require the respective runtime environment for development.
 ## Download and Installation